 SPELL stands for Structure, Positive approaches and expectations, Empathy, Low arousal, Links.
 This course looks at each element of the framework, with practical examples to illustrate each component:

-- Maintaining positive approaches and expectations
+- Positive: How to develop and maintain positive approaches and expectations

 Who should attend?

 This course is suitable for anyone working with children or adults on the autism spectrum who are looking to develop their understanding of best practice in supporting people on the autism spectrum using the SPELL approach.
 A prior understanding of autism is required for this course.

 - Gain an increased understanding of the five principles of the SPELL framework and how these can be applied to your workplace.
 Specifically:

 - Understand how increased anxiety affects people with autism and why structure is important.

 - Identify different ways of creating visual structures which meet the different needs of children and adults with autism.